PSD2

 REFERENCE_STATUS_INVALID 409 At least one of the references is already fully authorised.

 A sandbox environment for the dedicated PSD2 interface is available.
-The sandbox environment has the same TPP requirements for use as our production environment.
-(At the moment we do not trust test QWACs) No sign-up or registration is needed.
-The Sandbox environment covers both Sparebanken Norge, and Bulder Banks API experience.
-It only provides a single sandbox SCA solution.
+The sandbox environment has the same TPP requirements as production.
+No sign-up or registration is needed.
+The sandbox covers both Sparebanken Norge and Bulder Bank’s API experience with a single sandbox SCA solution.

-Third Party Providers (TPPs) must authenticate themselves before accessing the Payment Service User’s (PSUs) online banking data.
-There is no “natural” approach to this in traditional user centric online banking websites, so a more untraditional authentication approach needs to be taken for this access.
+Third Party Providers (TPPs) must authenticate themselves before accessing the Payment Service User’s (PSU’s) online banking data.
+There is no “natural” approach to this in traditional user-centric online banking websites, so a more untraditional authentication approach is required.

-This access will also be our fallback solution until we are exempted from having a fallback.
+This access will also serve as our fallback solution until we are exempted from having a fallback.

 For every HTTP request made to Sparebanken Norge, the following two request headers must be included:

-To prove possession of the Qseal certificate private key, a JSON Web Token (JWT) must be constructed.
-It must be signed with the Qseal private key, using one of the following algorithms (see RFC 7518, Section 3.1):
+The JWT must be signed with the QSeal private key using one of the following algorithms (see RFC 7518, Section 3.1):

 {